subhashishd/trend-spotter/EMAIL_AGENT_IMPLEMENTATION_SUMMARY.md

 1. **Discover current date** using Google Search agent
 2. **Research trends** using both Google Search and Reddit agents
 3. **Synthesize report** combining findings from both sources
-4. **📧 NEW: Email delivery** - Automatically send formatted report to tinks70@gmail.com
+4. **📧 NEW: Email delivery** - Automatically send formatted report to configured recipients
 5. **Confirmation** - Provide delivery status to user

 ## 🔧 What You Need to Do Next